wlft/browser-extensions-GitHubBetterFileIcons/README.md

 A browser extension to replace github file & folder icons with actual logos/icons.

-Additional icons sourced from [Google Material Symbols 3](https://github.com/google/material-design-icons), but be modified.
+Additional icons sourced from [Google Material Symbols 3](https://github.com/google/material-design-icons), but they may be modified.

 ## Files & file extensions that will specifically not be added: